Silvia Rivas: Work

 Materials and their physical particularities occupy a prominent place in the work of Silvia Rivas traveling through different supports according to their metaphorical potential.
 She investigates the states of being, the condition of man as such.
 In the artist's vision, internally the subject only finds his power in an attitude of tenacious and constant resistance, firmly taken to his present.

 Since the nineties she has incorporated video and performance, spatially mounted, as a central medium in her artistic production.
 Interested in her ability to capture visual ideas rooted in time.
 Rivas' works explore situations where time materializes as an unavoidable presence.
 Her aesthetic questions the viewer, invites him to immerse himself in a universe of more or less constant realities, confronting him through her video installations with unfathomable dimensions of spatiality and temporality.

 In the words of Rodrigo Alonso:"His work also manifests a political commitment to each context of production and exhibition.
 In 2001 the economic, social and political crisis of the country changed the physiognomy of the environment.
 Its impact on people leaves painful traces, both for those who suffer it and for those who witness its atrocious consequences.
 In this context, the actions of the characters that populate Silvia Rivas' videos become less and less abstract."Although Rivas often tries to relativize historical imprints in order to project her works towards the philosophical terrain, as the creative interrelationship progresses, some contexts begin to emerge that anchor the works definitively to a more defined community and/or epochal environment.

 The protagonism that the body is acquiring as the axis of some existential conflicts are becoming flesh when Rivas begins to work with performers, who, being taken as archetypes, provide a concrete and situated corporeality, as seen in Todo lo de Afuera (2004) or Fuerza diagonal (2018).

 In Zumbido (2010) he exacerbates the power of metaphor in that, he does not portray any existing reality outside the electronic framework.
 The flies represent something beyond them.

-With the title Pequeños paraísos ensamblados (2015), Rivas develops a series of small video installations, small edens to which we can aspire as urban dwellers, tiny, almost clandestine spaces, foreign to the experience of metropolitan life and its offers of electronic pleasure.
+With the title Pequeños paraísos ensamblados (2015), Rivas develops a series of small video installations, depicting lush scenes of nature, even including small fans to further enhance the scenes of trees and greenery.
+The intention was to offer a stark contrast to the persistent urban views of buildings, sidewalks and asphalt, and offer a way to balance those large spaces with an intimate, natural oasis as a momentary escape from the usual backdrop of the city and personal electronic distractions.

 The existential – and even metaphysical – concern deepens in the immediately subsequent works, when the human figure reappears as the guiding thread of poetic reflection: Momentum (2017), Fuerza diagonal (2018).